Frequently asked questions for Practising Certificate renewal

 If you’re using social work skills and knowledge in your role to support people’s well-being as outlined in the General Scope of Practice, you’re probably practising social work – even if your job title isn’t “social worker.”

-If you have some other questions about the renewal of your Practising Certificate, please email us at applications@swrb.got.nz
+If you have some other questions about the renewal of your Practising Certificate, you can choose to either email us at applications@swrb.govt.nz or to call us (not both).